erick-nic/cer0/README.md

 Run `npm run backup` in dev mode to make a backup for the database, or `npm run backup:json` in production mode, otherwise you can restore the database using `npm run restore`

+> [!IMPORTANT]
+> You need to have installed the MongoDB Database Tools if you not have it you can download from here [text](https://fastdl.mongodb.org/tools/db/mongodb-database-tools-windows-x86_64-100.11.0.msi)

 To run the client can use `npm start` in dev mode or `npm run build` to transpile the code from Typescript to Javascript and start the project.